Physician Assistant BS/M Bachelor of Science Degree

 Overview for Physician Assistant BS/MS

-Mandatory medical rotations in pediatrics, internal medicine, women's health, emergency medicine, surgery, orthopedics, behavioral health, and family medicine, and two elective rotations in an area of your choosing.
+Mandatory Clinical Rotations: In pediatrics, outpatient internal medicine, inpatient internal medicine, women's health, emergency medicine, surgery, behavioral health, and family medicine.

-Recent physician assistant graduates are employed by Comprehensive & Interventional Pain Management LLP, Danbury Hospital, Harborview Medical Center, Mayo Clinic, Rochester Regional Health, St. Peter's Health Partners, SUNY Upstate Medical University, Unity Hospital, and University of Rochester Medical Center, to name a few.
+In Demand Grads: Recent graduates are employed by Comprehensive & Interventional Pain Management LLP, Danbury Hospital, Harborview Medical Center, Mayo Clinic, Rochester Regional Health, St. Peter's Health Partners, SUNY Upstate Medical University, Unity Hospital, and University of Rochester Medical Center, to name a few.

 RIT’s physician assistant program prepares you to elicit medical histories, conduct physical examinations, order laboratory and radiological testing, diagnose common illnesses, determine treatment, provide medical advice, counsel and educate patients, promote wellness and disease prevention, assist in surgery, and perform casting and suturing.